OctopusDeploy/blog/blog/2017-03/deployment-process-uservoice-update.md

   - shipped in version `3.7.13`

 ## Allow steps to be 'disabled' or 'inactive'
-This feature was actually shipped in November 2016 but we wanted to mention it in this post as it was one of the highest customer requested features.
+While this feature actually shipped in November 2016 but we wanted to mention it in this post as it was one of the highest customer requested features.

-What this feature allows you to do is to disable any step that might be causing issues with a deployment while configuring the project deployment process or you might just want to prevent the step from being run at deployment time temporarily.
+This feature allows you to do is to disable any step that might be causing issues with a deployment while configuring the project deployment process or you might just want to prevent the step from being run at deployment time temporarily.
 Previously you would either have to delete the step, assign the step to a role that doesn't do anything or skip the step at deployment time, not the cleanest or most user friendly solution!

 Now, we've added an option to the context menu of the step that allows you to disable the step so that deployments can still be performed while ironing out any kinks with the new step.